Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-Within the algorithm just presented, we come to the problem how to choose the initial approximation $A_0 $ and $B_0 $.
-Indeed, the method (\ref{N101}) and (\ref{Niteration101}) is applicable formally to any initial approximation, however, the convergence (if at all) might be sensitive to the choice.
+Within the algorithm just presented, the problem is how to choose the initial approximation $A_0 $ and $B_0 $.
+The recursion (\ref{N101}) and (\ref{Niteration101}) is applicable formally to any initial approximation.
+However, the convergence (if at all) might be sensitive to the choice.

-For the first experiment let us take the Navier-Stokes approximation of the functions $A$ and $B$:
+For the first experiment let us take the Navier--Stokes approximation of the functions $A$ and $B$:

-The outcome of the first two Newton iterations (the attenuation rates as they follow from the first and the second Newton iteration) are presented in Fig.\ \ref{Fig5}.
-It is clearly seen that the Newton iterations converge rapidly to the exact solution for moderate $k$, however, the asymptotic behavior in the short-wave domain is not improved.
+The outcome of the first two Newton iterations (the attenuation rates as they follow from the first and second Newton iteration) are presented in Fig.~\ref{AnnPhysFig5}.
+It is clearly seen that the Newton iterations converge rapidly to the exact solution for moderate $k$, but the asymptotic behavior in the short-wave domain does not improve.

 Another possibility is to take the result of the regularization procedure as presented above.
-Let the regularized Burnett approximation (\ref{reg1AB101}) is taken for the initial approximation, that is:
+Let the regularized Burnett approximation (\ref{reg1AB101}) be taken for the initial approximation, that is: